Kazuma Kiryu: Other appearances

 Masakatsu Funaki and Kazuki Kitamura have portrayed Kiryu in the live-action films whereas Ryoma Takeuchi portrays him in the drama series.

 During the events of the zombie spinoff Yakuza: Dead Souls, Kiryu returns to Kamurocho after Haruka is kidnapped by a mysterious man.
 Kiryu's avatar is used in the spin-off title Ryū ga Gotoku Kenzan! for the protagonist Miyamoto Musashi, who also renames himself Kiryu Kazumanosuke.
 In Ryū ga Gotoku Ishin! and its remake Like a Dragon: Ishin!, Kiryu's avatar is once again used for the protagonist Sakamoto Ryōma.

 In the film adaptation Like a Dragon: Prologue, Kiryu is portrayed by professional wrestler and mixed martial arts pioneer Masakatsu Funaki.
 This film serves as a prequel of the first Yakuza game describing Kiryu's youth where he meets recurring characters from the series.
 As he grows up, Kiryu starts desiring to form his own group, but gives up on this when his girlfriend is sexually assaulted and he decides to take the blame for killing the person to protect Nishikiyama.
 In the film, Like a Dragon, an adaptation of the first Yakuza game, Kiryu is portrayed by Kazuki Kitamura.
 In the Ryu ga Gotoku stage play, he is portrayed by Eiji Takigawa.
-Ryoma Takeuchi portrayed Kiryu in the 2024 live-action series, while Yasukaze Motomiya is set to portray Kiryu in a separate live-action drama series, a collaboration between the Like a Dragon franchise and the drama series Nihon Touitsu, which Motomiya stars in.
+Ryoma Takeuchi portrayed Kiryu in the 2024 live-action series, while Yasukaze Motomiya portrays Kiryu in a separate live-action series, Yakuza Powered By Nihon Touitsu, a collaboration between the Like a Dragon franchise and the drama series Nihon Touitsu, the latter of which Motomiya stars in.